Nov 12, 2024

 • The evolution of the biological and chemical environment

-• The change in the frequency and intensity of climate events
+• The modification of the frequency and intensity of climatic hazards

-The conclusion is unequivocal: 36% of French workers are already exposed to temperatures exceeding 35°C in their workplace.
-This figure underscores the urgency to act to preserve employee health.
+The observation is clear: 36% of French workers are already exposed to temperatures exceeding 35°C in their workplace.
+This figure highlights the urgency to act to preserve the health of employees.

 Which Workers Are Most Vulnerable?